jim8220/ic_ib_nd/README.md

 ## on-site
 Modify machine_type, bg, rseed, model_type of baseline.yaml and run noise_detection.py

+results can be found in ./dataset_prepared/.../result/

 ## other site
 Modify machine_type, bg_from, bg_to, rseed, model_type of infer2others.yaml and run noise_detection_infer2others.py

+results can be found in ./infer2others/.../result

 ### draw
 Modify machine_type, bg, rseed, model_type of baseline.yaml and run draw.py